k2s/sysadmin/download.delta.chat/README.md

 ### Copy the file to download.delta.chat

-I chose
+We chose
 https://download.delta.chat/desktop/preview/deltachat-desktop-$branch.AppImage
-as an example download path - the branches don't get a folder of their own, because scp isn't able to create folders, and we would need to give the SSH key more permissions.
+as an example download path - the branches don't get a folder of their own, because scp isn't easily able to create folders, and we would need to give the SSH key more permissions.

-So I modified the GitHub action to rename the deliverables before upload, so they had the branch name in the filename, and were distinguishable from other deliverables.
+So treefit modified the GitHub action to rename the deliverables before upload, so they had the branch name in the filename, and were distinguishable from other deliverables.

-To copy the built files, I used the scp action I knew from the deltachat-pages repository.
+To copy the built files, treefit used the scp action we knew from the deltachat-pages repository.

 I also added the server's user name and the private key to the GitHub secrets, so GitHub can actually execute the script.